 You Can Stay Fit During Christmas!

-When we think of the bread of this world, we think of physical bread, but it can also be “soul junk food.”
-I’m referring to the PG-13, R-rated (and worse) so-called “entertainment” of this world.
+When we think of the bread of this world, do you think of physical bread?
+It can be that, as well as what I call the “soul junk food” of this world.
+I’m referring to the PG-13, R-rated (and worse) so-called “entertainment” of this world (TV, movies, music, etc.).

 When I’m taking in less life through the Word into my spirit, my discernment and choices in other areas of my life aren’t as clear or focused.